KzFactorios/FavoriteTeleport/notes/in_progress_additions.md

 - A MapPosition can be translated to a ChunkPosition by dividing the x/y values by 32.

 - New plan: chart_tag and ext_tag will now be one class -> MapTag.
 A reference to the chart_tag will be called tag.
 Do not create files for chart_tag or ext_tag

+any fields that are created_by or last_user should always be the player's name